 For an airport of its modest size, Avignon is rather well-supplied with food and drink outlets.

 Inside the terminal itself is a small area with drinks vending machines, and a bar (pictured) overlooking the runway.
 It sells steak and chips, microwaved hot meals and other snacks and opens shortly before a flight is due to depart.

-If hunger demands it and time permits, there are several eateries a short walk from the airport.
+If hunger demands it and time permits, there are several eateries with a wider choice of food a short walk from the airport.
 The chain restaurant, Courtepaille, which specialises in grills, is on the main roundabout about a five minute walk from the terminal building.
 Tel: ( +33) 4 90 84 19 60.
-Nearby is a small, pantiled Best Western hotel and restaurant with its own car-park and, handily, a trolley-park.
+Nearby is a small Best Western hotel and restaurant with a typically provençal tiled roof, its own car-park and, handily, a trolley-park.

 The best of the bunch is over in the Aéroclub Vauclusien, where the Restaurant Mamma Mia - which is open to the public - has a nice little outdoor terrace and serves Italian and classic French cuisine.
 It's open for lunch only from Monday to Friday, and on Saturday too in summer.
 Evenings by reservation.
 Tel: (+33) 6 85 95 56 82.
 Website for Mamma Mia restaurant at Avignon airport

 GETTING TO AND FROM AVIGNON AIRPORT